bkpawar/VedicCrypto/README.md

 Python library:
 > It is simple to use just
-  > install the library with pip install VedicCrypto
+  > install the library with pip install VedicCrypto,
   > Play around with the functions as you see in the source code